 - Licence information covering key values such as walk-in users, concurrent access, Post Cancellation Access and more.
 Institutions can create their own licence information, making use of templates created by Jisc Collections or their own licences.

-- Communications and collaboration support – ‘to do’ lists, announcements regarding additions and changes to data in the system, discussion spaces and the ability to add notes and documents to subscriptions and licences.
+- Communications and collaboration support – ‘to do’ lists, announcements regarding additions and changes to data in the system, and the ability to add notes and documents to subscriptions and licences.